Whole Life Insurance? It’s like a lifelong guardian, always watching over you and your dear ones.

-Insurance that covers a person for their whole life and builds cash value is called Whole Life Insurance.
-It does, however, come with some risks that policyholders should be aware of before spending, just like any other financial product.
+Whole life insurance covers a person for their whole life and builds cash value.
+Like any other financial product, it comes with some risks that policyholders should be aware of before spending.

 Risks Associated with Whole Life Insurance